🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Paella, Horchata & the Sea’s Harvest

 Paella is the most internationally recognised Spanish dish and the most consistently misrepresented outside its origin region.
-The authentic Valencian paella contains rabbit, chicken, garrofón (a large flat bean), green beans (judías verdes), and optionally snails — cooked in a wide shallow steel pan (the paellera) over an orange-wood fire, finished with socarrat (the caramelised crust of rice at the bottom of the pan — the most desired element, the sign of correct cooking).
+The authentic Valencian paella contains rabbit, chicken, garrofón (a large flat bean), green beans, and optionally snails — cooked in a wide shallow pan over an orange-wood fire, finished with socarrat (the caramelised rice crust at the bottom of the pan — the sign of correct cooking).
 No seafood in the original recipe.
 No cream.
-No onion (onion releases moisture; a dry, individual grain of rice is the goal).
-Seafood paella (paella de marisco) and mixed paella exist and are valid dishes, but are not the “original.”
-Eat paella for lunch (it is a lunch dish — never dinner in Valencia), at a restaurant outside the Valencia city centre (the tourist paella on the seafront uses inferior rice and is often pre-made), ideally at the rice restaurant belt south of the city.
-Casa Salvador (Cullera, 45 minutes south of Valencia) is the benchmark.
-Fideuà (the pasta version of paella — thin noodles in the same pan with seafood, the Gandía coastal dish) and arròs a banda (rice cooked in fish stock, served separately from the fish used to make the stock) are the Valencian paella’s two closest relatives.
-Horchata (the cool, sweet drink made from tiger nuts — chufas — a sweet, milky-looking non-dairy drink served with fartons, the elongated doughnut — available from the original Granà horchateriàs in Valencia’s old town) is the definitive Valencian non-alcoholic experience.
+No onion.
+Seafood paella and mixed paella exist and are valid, but are not the “original.”
+Eat paella for lunch (never dinner in Valencia), at a restaurant outside the city centre, ideally at the rice restaurant belt to the south.
+Casa Salvador (Cullera, 45 minutes south) is the benchmark.
+Fideuà (the pasta version) and arròs a banda are its two closest relatives.
+Horchata (the cool, sweet tiger-nut drink served with fartons) is the definitive Valencian non-alcoholic experience.

-The single most important piece of Spanish food advice: eat paella for lunch only, at a restaurant that cooks it to order (not from a chafing dish), and accept that you will wait 20–30 minutes for it to be made.
-The socarrat — the caramelised rice crust — is the sign of correct cooking; if there is no socarrat, the fire was too low or the pan too deep.
-Scrape the bottom of the pan; the socarrat is the reason.
+The single most important Spanish food tip: eat paella for lunch only, at a restaurant that cooks it to order (not from a chafing dish), and accept a 20–30 minute wait.
+The socarrat — the caramelised rice crust — is the sign of correct cooking; scrape the bottom of the pan, it’s the reason.

 🇪🇸 La Rioja, Ribera del Duero & Rias Baixas